SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 # Brief description of the code

 ## Matrix.py
-It consists of the function *distance_matrix*.
+It consists of the function *cut_ensemble*.
 It takes as input the array of the initial dataset and gives as output three dataframes:
 - *data_index* stores the indexed samples
 - *cut_matrix* stores the hyperplanes associated to each pair of samples (each hyperplane is characterized by its normal vector coordinates and magnitude and an index)
 - *point_cut_distance* stores the distances between all the samples and each hyperplane (each columns corresponds to a hyperplane and each row to a sample)

+## Metrics.py

+### *variance_metric*, *centroid_metric*, *min_dist_metric*
+They compute the similarity metric (defined in different ways), given as input two datasets.

+### *compute_metric*
+Given as input two datasets, it calculates the corresponding metric through the previously defined functions.
+It is imported in Partitioning.py and Merging.py.
+Five different metrics are considered and the chosen one is determined by the input string parameter, that can be set equal to of the following strings: 'variance', 'centroid_diff', 'centroid_ratio', 'min' and 'min_corr'.

 ## Partitioning.py